skienzmatishun/rippreport/content/p/justified/index.md

 - County Commission
 authors:
 - ripp-report
-alttags: "Traffic stop footage shows a man in a car and an officer; related to the O.J.
-French killing lawsuit"
+alttags: Traffic stop footage shows a man in a car and an officer; related to the O.J.
+French killing lawsuit
+related_articles:
+- slug: FEDERAL-CIVIL-RIGHTS-LAWSUIT-INVOLVES-BCSO-AND-MAJOR-CRIMES-UNIT
+  title: FEDERAL CIVIL RIGHTS LAWSUIT INVOLVES BCSO AND MAJOR CRIMES UNIT
+  score: 95
+  rank: 1
+- slug: bay-minette-vote-out-mayor-wills-remember-oj-french
+  title: BAY MINETTE - VOTE OUT MAYOR WILLS - REMEMBER OJ FRENCH
+  score: 95
+  rank: 2
+- slug: BALDWIN-COUNTY-SHERIFF-APPOINTMENT
+  title: BALDWIN COUNTY SHERIFF APPOINTMENT
+  score: 92
+  rank: 3
+- slug: lethal-force
+  title: LETHAL FORCE
+  score: 85
+  rank: 4
+- slug: new-sheriff-no-changes
+  title: NEW SHERIFF - NO CHANGES
+  score: 85
+  rank: 5
+- slug: no-justice
+  title: NO JUSTICE
+  score: 85
+  rank: 6
+- slug: wrongful-conviction-fairhope-baldwin-county
+  title: Wrongful Conviction Fairhope, Baldwin County
+  score: 85
+  rank: 7
+- slug: rumors
+  title: RUMORS
+  score: 75
+  rank: 8
+- slug: wrongful-conviction
+  title: WRONGFUL CONVICTION
+  score: 75
+  rank: 9
+- slug: sheriff-huey-boss-mack-secret-police-2
+  title: SHERIFF HUEY “BOSS” MACK - SECRET POLICE
+  score: 65
+  rank: 10
 ---
 The killing of O.J.
 French of Bay Minette was over a traffic stop by an office who was fully aware who he was stopping.
 It was JUSTIFIED by the Baldwin County Major Crimes Unit, who investigates themselves.
 The Chief of police of Bay Minette, Al Tolbert, is on the major crimes unit and the police officer who killed Mr. French, works for him.
 Sheriff Mack at the time also was on the Major crimes unit.
 It is now a federal lawsuit as well as the Johnathan Victor case.
 Johnathan was killed by a sheriff deputy.
 He was unarmed and gunned down with an assault rifle, another pending federal lawsuit.